 There is also a clear distinction as to which Cuban Americans are voting in such a way which are the lighter-skinned ones who can pass for white or already have colorist perspectives even within their own culture which I have seen and heard for myself.

 It is discouraging and both sickening to know that someone can deny themselves and who they are for skewed views and lack of education, but that is simply what it is.

 For me, I will never put down the benefits I have gained from my country but right now it doesn’t feel like it's mine and now I know for sure that it never really was.
 I cannot be proud of a place like this that does not truly care for all its inhabitants in the same way or if even at all.

 I feel like an unamerican American.
 An alien, someone who abides here and has all the legal rights of its habitat but isn’t truly from here.
 I would never deny who I am.

 About the Author

-Susej Mendoza is a 21-year-old, Afro-Latina, cist-gendered woman from Bronx, NY and her passion is to educate the world on real issues related to race, economy, politics, and religion.
-Her writing is a component of that passion and her goal is to share that with the world while making people dig deep into who they are.
+Susej Mendoza is a 21-year-old, Afro-Latinx person from Bronx, NY and they use they/them pronouns.
+Their passion is to educate the world on real issues related to race, economy, politics, and religion.
+Their writing is a component of that passion and their goal is to share that with the world while making people dig deep into who they are.